Open Bible Data Home About News OET Key

 LuthDavid sprach zu ihm: Wes bist du? und woher bist du?
 Er sprach: Ich bin ein ägyptischer Knabe, eines Amalekiters Knecht; und mein Herr hat mich verlassen, denn ich war krank vor dreien Tagen.

 (David spoke to him: Wes are du? and woher are du?
-He spoke: I am a ägyptischer Knabe, one Amalekiters Knecht; and my Lord has me leave, because I was krank before/in_front_of three days.)
+He spoke: I am a ägyptischer Knabe, one Amalekiters Knecht; and my Lord has me leave, because I what/which krank before/in_front_of three days.)

 ClVgDixit itaque ei David: Cujus es tu? vel unde? et quo pergis?
 Qui ait: Puer ægyptius ego sum, servus viri Amalecitæ: dereliquit autem me dominus meus, quia ægrotare cœpi nudiustertius.

 (Dixit therefore to_him David: Cuyus you_are tu? or unde? and quo pergis?
-Who he_said: Puer ægyptius I I_am, servus viri Amalecitæ: dereliquit however me dominus mine, because ægrotare cœpi nudiustertius.)
+Who he_said: Puer ægyptius I I_am, servus viri Amalecitæ: dereliquit however me dominus mine, because ægrotare cœpi nudiustertius. )

 TSNTyndale Study Notes: